badmodest/simple-python-http-server/README.md

 ```
 ## TODO
+- [ ] Get rid of the presence of the Flask library, and deploy python capabilities
 - [ ] Ability to change sorting
 - [ ] HTTP Basic Auth
 - [ ] Upload file size limit